laruss/qdrantClient/readme.md

    - `QDRANT_HOST`: The host address for your Qdrant instance.
    - `QDRANT_PORT`: The port number for your Qdrant instance.
    - `QDRANT_COLLECTION`: The collection name for your Qdrant instance.
+   - `FACEFUSION_PATH`: The path to the FaceFusion model.
    - `DOP_SPACE_PRIVATE_API_KEY`: The DigitalOcean Spaces private API key.
    - `DOP_SPACE_PUBLIC_ACCESS_KEY`: The DigitalOcean Spaces public access key.
    - `DOP_SPACE_NAME`: The DigitalOcean Spaces bucket name.